cbutakoff/tools/LaplaceBasedVolMesh/README.md

 ##VolumetricLVMesh
 Generates a volumetric mesh of cardiac Left Ventricle (half-ellipsoid like).
 The elements are wedges aligned radially.
 Might have some additional requirements.
 To be verified.
 This was ported from VTK 5.x and needs testing.
-An example mesh with associate local coordinates can be seen in the following figure
+An example mesh with associate local coordinates can be seen in the following figure.

 Please cite B. Paun, B. Bijnens, T. Iles, P. A. Iaizzo, C. Butakoff, "Patient Independent Representation of the Detailed Cardiac Ventricular Anatomy", Medical Image Analysis, Accepted 2016.